Do you think you have a good vocabulary? We can guarantee you've probably never heard some of these funny words before.

 Accubation

 This word describes the state of reclining while you eat.
-If you want to practice your accubation, you can try watching these great movies while you have dinner.
+If you want to practice your accubation, you can try watching these good movies while you have dinner.

 RD.com, Getty Images